 Patients Receiving Bone Marrow Transplant

-During the initial phases of the transplant, the patient is at risk for developing mucositis, ulcerations, hemorrhage, infections and xerostomia.
+During the initial phases of the transplant, the patient is at risk for developing mucositis (red and inflamed oral tissues), ulcerations, hemorrhage (bleeding), infections and xerostomia (dry mouth).
 The acute oral complications will start to resolve a couple months after transplant and when the hematologic status begins to improve.

 What is Graft-Versus-Host Disease (GVHD)?